Urology Care Foundation - What is Urologic Radiology?

 What is MRI

 An MRI exam can last from two to fifteen minutes.
 For mostly healthy people, the MRI offers no risk.
 People with pacemakers, aneurysm clips, ear implants, or other metallic pieces should not get an MRI.
+People with claustrophobia may seek out an “open” MRI, which is not as narrow or long as regular MRI, or get drugs from their doctor to help them relax during the study.

 What is Radionuclide or Nuclear Imaging

 Nuclear medicine imaging (NMN) or radionuclide imaging is a valuable tool for diagnosis.
-It is used to help find cancers, heart disease, gastrointestinal, endocrine, neurological disorders, and other problems.
+It is used to help find cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other problems.
 Because tools using nuclear medicine can pinpoint molecular activity in the body, it can find disease early, when it is most easily treated.

 What is Retrograde Pyelography

-Retrograde pyelography uses a contrast dye to get detailed X-ray pictures of the upper urinary tract.
-For this, dye is injected into the ureter.
-This helps create pictures of the ureter and the kidney collecting system.
-It is used when IVP does not provide a clear enough view.
-It also is used with cystoscopy to evaluate for hematuria (blood in urine) or cancer.
+Retrograde pyelography uses a contrast (dye) to get detailed X-ray pictures of the inside of the upper urinary tract.
+For this, dye is injected into the ureter creating pictures of the ureter and the kidney collecting system.
+This test is used when other imaging exams do not give a clear enough view, or other tests (such as a CT scan) cannot be done for some reason (such as, altered function of the kidney).
+This test helps your health care team diagnose blockages in the urinary system.
+It also is used with cystoscopy and during surgery to map the anatomy fo the upper urinary tract and to look for hematuria (blood in urine), cancer and kidney stones.

 What is a Retrograde Urethrogram